qdm12/My-Computing-course/01. The program/readme.md

   a = 13
   b = a + 5
   ```
-  - Generally, to perform the same action, Python code is half of C++ code which is a hundredth of Assembly.
+  - Generally, to perform the same action, Python code is half the size of
+    C++ code which is a hundredth the size of Assembly code.

+Now, time to dive into [good coding habits][lesson_02]

 [01s]: /internals/gifs/01.gif
 [pyramid]: https://www.dropbox.com/s/mjvsv4njvf6e28s/pyramids.gif?dl=1
+[lesson_02]: /03.%20Vagrant